Connect, Engage, Serve

 These relationships have enabled the citizens of Denver to live healthier, happier, and more fulfilling lives.

+My plan is to make District 10 a model for civic engagement not just for Denver, but the whole country.
 I will continue working to provide broad access to new and innovative health and wellness experiences.

 Denver Parks and Rec: I am especially excited about the passing of 2A, meaning $46 million to be spent improving and maintaining current parks and working to ensure that every resident has a park within a 10 minute walk.